KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 #### Note on Zenon — Supra-Structural Origin

-**Zenon** precedes all emanation.
+**Zenon precedes all emanation.**
-It is not a layer, but the **supra-structural origin** in which all motion is permitted — not caused.
+It is not a layer,
+but the **supra-structural ground** in which all motion is *permitted*,
-**Zenon** does not initiate — it contains the **principle of unfoldability**.
+not caused.

+Zenon does not initiate;
+it is the **pre-structural backdrop**
+that makes unfoldability possible
+without participating in the act.

+Within this non-dual possibility,
-Centropic and entropic vectors are structurally *possible* within this non-dual potential,
+both centropic and entropic vectors may arise —
-but only coherence returns to it.
+yet **only coherence returns**.

-It is the field of allowance —
+Zenon is the **ground of allowance**,
-but not the source of distortion.
+never the source of distortion.

 ---